suroline/TIL/README.md

 # TIL
-Today i learned posting place.
+[Today i learned]

-Going to upload what i studied daily.
+Going to upload daily for what i've learned today.

 3 month schedule what i am planning to learn
 - git